DSLR is dying, yes we all knew that.

 No. of AF points? fps? or what

-Traditionally, more AF points especially cross-type AF point, means better AF performance.
+Generally speaking, more AF points especially cross-type AF point, better will be AF performance.
 This has become an indicator to determine if a camera is capable of shooting action like tracking fast moving subject.

 Few years ago when A7RII comes to market, people were stunned by the overwhelming number of AF points (399 AF points) showing on her focal plane.
 Compared to the Flagship DSLR like Nikon D5(51 AF points), it seems DSLR should be trashed several years ago.
 The reality is, until today, the majority of sport and action photojournalist still hold their DSLR in their hand, why?

-I am a owner of A7RII and I am sure you will have a better understanding on her performance for fast moving subject.
+I am a owner of A7RII and I am sure you will have a better understanding on her performance for fast moving subject if you have tested it in the field.
 Don’t make me wrong, I still love my A7RII, she is doing brilliantly except for shooting action.
 Maybe some will challenge by posting several precisely-focused action photos of A7RII, for me that means nothing.

 Simply put, it is all about the successful hit-rate.
 You can use a manual-focused film camera to shot a flying bird, that’s absolutely possible we all see that happening in past century.
 You may refer to my previous testing and see how frustrating to use A7RII to shoot a moving subject.